-2 Provide full contact details
+2. Provide full contact details

 It is the candidate's responsibility to provide full and accurate contact details (email address and telephone number) at the time of registration, and to ensure that any change is notified to the RCP Assessment Unit as soon as possible.
+Candidates should ensure the email address provided at the point of application is fully accessible for the duration of the assessment period, including the date upon which results are released.

-3 Read and act on any correspondence from the RCP Assessment Unit
+3. Read and act on any correspondence from the RCP Assessment Unit